Book of Discipline (Church of Scotland): Background

 In 1560, following the death of the regent Mary of Guise, who ruled on behalf of her daughter Mary, Queen of Scots who was in France and the defeat of French forces at the Siege of Leith, the reform-minded Lords of the Congregation were in the ascendency in Scotland.
-The Scottish Parliament met in Edinburgh 1 August 1560.
+The Parliament of Scotland met in Edinburgh 1 August 1560.
 Ignoring the provisions of the Treaty of Edinburgh, on 17 August, Parliament approved a Reformed Confession of Faith (the Scots Confession), and on 24 August it passed three acts of Parliament that abolished the old faith in Scotland.
 Under these, all previous acts not in conformity with the Reformed Confession were annulled; the sacraments were reduced to two (Baptism and Communion) to be performed by reformed preachers alone; the celebration of the Mass was made punishable by a series of penalties (ultimately death) and Papal jurisdiction in Scotland was repudiated.
 The Queen declined to endorse the acts that Parliament had passed and the new kirk existed in a state of legal uncertainty.